2016 Brussels bombings: Belgium

 There was immediate condemnation of the attacks from Belgian Muslim groups such as the League of Imams in Belgium and Executive of the Muslims in Belgium, who publicly condemned the bombings and expressed their condolences to the victims and their families.
 On 1 April, religious leaders in Brussels gathered together for a memorial to the victims of the bombings.
 They expressed their desire to spread a religious message of unity throughout Belgium, and to combat extremism.

 The mayor of Molenbeek, to which several of the terrorists involved in the Brussels and Paris attacks had connections, commenced a clean-up operation with the help of national authorities.
-Some mosques were closed for using incendiary language and an investigation mounted into nonprofit organizations in the area with links to illegal activities or religious radicalism.
+Some mosques were closed for using incendiary language and an investigation mounted into nonprofit organisations in the area with links to illegal activities or religious radicalism.
 It was found that of 1,600 nonprofit organisations registered in the district, 102 had links to criminal activities, including 51 with links to religious radicalism or terrorism.

 After the attacks two non-profit organisations, Life4Brussels and V-Europe, were set up to help victims.

 On 29 March 2016, it was revealed that Ibrahim and Khalid El Bakraoui were released early from prison (in 2015 and 2013 respectively) due to a law introduced in 1888 known as Lejeune, which allows inmates to be released after serving a third of their sentence.
 Belgian Interior Minister Jan Jambon stated that the government had agreed to update the law in 2014.

 A report commissioned by the government suggested that Belgium had lost nearly €1 billion as a result of the attacks with the hospitality and retail industries being especially hard hit.

 On 3 January 2019, a hard disk containing autopsy reports of victims of the Brussels attacks was amongst items stolen from a medical examiner's office in the Portalis court building in Brussels.
 A man who had previously been convicted of terrorist offences was charged with the theft.